Advanced Method Course

 Game:Space:Match – Games as tools for teaching, research and design in architecture and urban planning

-Prof. Dr. Marta Brković Dodig (Singidunum University, Serbia)
+Prof. Dr. Marta Brković Dodig (FMK, Singidunum University, Serbia, and EPFL / EMPA, Switzerland)

 24-25 July 2024

-During the workshop the participants will be introduced through a lecture to the state-of-the art in the field of architecture and urban planning.
-Afterwards in the afternoon session, participants will be able to playtest one game Spector – The Sustainability Inspector using the Chulalongkorn University premises as their playground.
+During the workshop the participants will be introduced through a lecture to the state-of-the art in the fields of architecture and urban planning.
+Afterwards, in the afternoon session, participants will be able to playtest one game Spector – The Sustainability Inspector using the Chulalongkorn University premises as their playground.

 Maximum participants: 20